shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/world.rst

-Now for your robot to spawn in the new world edit the gazebo.launch.pu file
+Now for your robot to spawn in the new world edit the :guilabel:`gazebo.launch.py`` file.
+Change the line in below code with name of your world file.

 .. code-block:: python
     :emphasize-lines: 5